diku-compSys/compSys-e2021-pub/coursedescription.md

  * Week 47-48: Operating systems cont.
  * Week 48-51: Machine architecture and assembler programming
  * Week 52: Christmas vacation
- * Week 1-2: Computer networks and security - network and link
+ * Week 1-2: Computer networks and security - network and link layer
  * Week 3: Exam preparation and question hour
- * Week 4: 4 hour written exam
+ * Week 4: Exam

 ### Teaching in Block 1 exam period
 Be aware that CompSys is a semester course, which means that we will be teaching (including having normal exercise and assignments) throughout the exam period (weeks 44 and 45) of Block 1.